 During this journey I met so many authentic people that I concluded that this hobby brings genuinely curious people together.
 That is also what drives us to explore.
 The core of the hobby, independent from what you collect, is the quest for answers - just like in life.
 I also had the chance to enlarge my network within other companies' heritage departments during this journey where archivists along with researchers help each other to dig in deeper with collective knowledge.
-Setting up a network beneficial to Glycine watch owners has been only completed once I have found skilled watchmakers around the globe for each continent with whom we were able to restore and service hundreds of vintage Glycine, in particular Airman watches.
+Setting up a network beneficial to Glycine watch owners has been only completed once I have found skilled watchmakers around the globe for each continent with whom we were able to restore and service hundreds of vintage Glycine watches, in particular Airman models.
 I am forever thankful to those craftsmen, especially James Sadilek from Nevada Watch Repair Center and Ronald Prins from Cohen, The Netherlands.
 Knowledge can not be obtained without efforts and network, I was lucky to connect with the right people, therefore I am thankful to Andre Stikkers who is the lead, especially in Glycine Airman.
 Also several hobby and forum mates I owe is Dennis Smith, Jerry 'Thudguy', along with the moderators of Watchuseek forum and many others whose names I didn't mention here.

 Glycintennial.com has the largest documented archives for Glycine and Eugene Meylan timepieces.
 Everything in this website is backed up with contemporary resources and documents.

 If we define watch collecting in vertical depth so as thematic, brand-oriented or from a special aspect, I consider myself as a collector who has some dozens of vintage Glycine watches and some other dozens of weird and early automatics, chronographs and dead beat seconds watches...it's a rabbit hole.